 Seshat and Thoth cultivated the acacia tree that was venerated because it contained the psychedelic DMT (dimethyltryptamine).
 So the words acacia and akashic are directly related and speak to this path that initiates must follow.
 The acacia tree or Acacia nilotica was popular in Egyptian mythology.
 It was referred to as the Tree of Life and from beneath its branches the first gods of Egypt were born.
 Osiris, god of the underworld, was conceived in this way.

 So Seshat is the “mother spirit” who guides the initiate on their DMT trip and teaches them what they need to learn.
-With the out-of-body experience that is associated with DMT many people find themselves seeing deceased friends and family.
-Most users also find a sense of rebirth after these experiences.
+With the out-of-body experience that is associated with DMT some people find themselves seeing deceased friends and family.
+Other users find a sense of rebirth after these experiences.

 Leopards are also adept at climbing trees and communicate using infrasound; Seshat once sat on the sacred tree in the great hall of Heliopolis.
 As a consort of Thoth and a Lady of Letters, Seshat governed the sacred relationship between sound and space.
 To this end, she is often shown holding a measuring device: a chord disguised as a cord.
 The “stretching the cord” ritual then, occurred when priests came to make the foundations of temples using sub-sonic dimensions.

 The tree frog at Seshat’s feet is named for the constellation Rana Veris or Frog of Spring.
 This re-imagined Boötes pattern includes Arcturus and references this species of tree frog that predates the dinosaurs.
 Indeed, nocturnal frog croaks serenaded the rejuvenated Nile as it flooded every spring.
 The symbolism of the frog stems from the tadpole’s similarity to male sperm.
 Sperm is the “fertilizer” which helps bring about life—hence abundance of all types is attributed to the frog.
 Toads can also secrete DMT and some species are known for their psychoactive properties.